Lamriyounes/TrainTicketReservation/README.md

-# TrainTicketReservation
+# TrainReservation
-Bachelor Mobile App

-Mobile Application made to be able to reserve and buy train tickets.
+### An application to make a reservation of train tickets